consher/docker_images/README.md

+## Docker Images

-A collection of my (mostly) working dockerfiles for various software
+A collection of my (mostly) working dockerfiles for various software.

 Note: SPANDAK image is not working